 Why do you think the media is not giving the full picture here?
 Let us know in the comments below.
 I truly believe they are worried about raising mass public concern over this issue of ongoing stolen generations which currently isn’t spoken about widely outside of Indigenous circles.

 Welcome to Country is an independent Indigenous news/media website.
 We do not operate under a paywall system as we want to make our news accessible to all.
-If you are in a position to subscribe, you may want to consider leaving a donation to help support us.
+Be sure to follow us on social media to make sure you never miss out on stories like this in the future.